Jackson-Mu/HotelFinder-Application/README.md

 # Hotel Finder Application

 Welcome to the Hotel Finder Application repository!
-This project, `hotelFinder`, helps you search for hotels in specific cities using a combination of efficient data structures.
+This project, `hotelFinder`, helps you search for hotels in specific cities from datasets containing cities using a combination of efficient data structures.
 It is developed in C++ and is designed to be highly efficient and scalable.

 ## Table of Contents
 - [Overview](#overview)